input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 ### Transaction Sign

 - Then we sign the transaction as always, by providing the magic, filename of the unsigned transaction, and file for the signed transaction.
 - We need our payment signing key, because we are spending this UTxO here.
 We can only do that by proving that it's ours, so we must sign with our payment signing key.
 However, we are also withdrawing, so we grabbed rewards sitting at the stake address.
 In order to prove that we have the right to do that, we need the signing key for that stake address as well.
-Therefore we need two signatures here; two signing key files.
+Therefore we need two signatures here: two signing key files.

 ### Transaction Submit